lisaafklint/Rock_Paper_Scissors/README.md

 * <code> /games/:gameId/join </code> _replacing :gameId with the ID of the game_ : Joins an existing game.
 Include the player's name in the request body.
 Example: { "name": "Anna" }.
 * <code> /games/:gameId/play </code> _replacing :gameId with the ID of the game_.
 Plays the game as a player.
 Include the player's name and move in the request body.
 Example: { "name": "Adam", "move": "rock" }.

-Large Number of Packages: With over 1 million packages in the Node Package Manager (NPM), developers can leverage existing packages to add functionality to their REST API without reinventing the wheel.

 ## Motivation of tech
 #### NodeJs: